 The professor accepted the invitation.
 Apparently, instructors at Miskatonic don’t share the acumen of their Harvard counterparts.
 As Wilmarth narrated the story, I knew he survived to tell it.
 Lovecraft’s ability to keep me engaged and trembling as I continued reading served as a true testament to his genius.

-My only issue with “The Whisperer in the Darkness” involved the lack of dialog.
+My only issue with “The Whisperer in Darkness” involved the lack of dialog.
 The choice of an erudite narrator made the language a bit stilted.
 A little interaction between characters may have helped make the story easier to read.
 I admit though, that Lovecraft’s dialog came across as overformal as his narration in his other stories.

-As Halloween is coming up, now would be a great time to explore “The Whisperer in the Darkness.”
+As Halloween is coming up, now would be a great time to explore “The Whisperer in Darkness.”
 To get the full effect, try reading it in the dark on an e-reader.
 It will help to enhance the terrifying mood of the story.
 Just be prepared to sleep with the lights on afterwards.